HeyPublisher/heypublisher-submission-manager/readme.txt

 = 3.2.0 =
 * Released: 2021-05-31
++ #113 : Plugin version is sent to the server with all requests, so appropriate data for that version can be returned.
++ #114 : Fixing issue where file upload errors so writer knows how to fix the problem.
++ #116 : Validated functionality through WordPress Version 5.7.2.

 * Fixing issue where file upload errors so writer knows how to fix the problem.
 * Validated functionality through WordPress Version 5.7.2.